An outer approximation algorithm for multi-objective mixed-integer linear and non-linear programming

+\paragraph{Instance transformation and offset calculation.} We first transform the instances to minimization form by flipping the objective coefficients for all objectives which are maximization.
+We then compute $y^I$ by solving $\min_{y \in \mathcal Q} e_i^T y$ for unit-vector $e_i$.
+If the value of $y^I$ is negative for an objective $j$, we add the constant $-y^I_j+1$ to the respective objective to ensure that all points encountered in the separation process are component-wise $\geq 1$ as needed for (TSep-$y^*$).
+Moreover, instead of using the value of one on the right-hand-side of constraints \eqref{eq:rwsum}, we fix the value to the sum of the components of the ideal point (after adding the constant $-y^I_j+1$ to objectives $j$ with negative value).
+This proved to be more numerically stable in preliminary computations.

-For the initial approximation $\mathcal S$, the ideal point $y^I$ can be obtained by solving $\min_{y \in \mathcal Q} e_i^T y$ for unit-vector $e_i$.
+\paragraph{Separation.} For the initial approximation $\mathcal S$, the ideal point $y^I$ can be obtained by solving $\min_{y \in \mathcal Q} e_i^T y$ for unit-vector $e_i$.
 Moreover, we initialize the separation LPs by adding constraints \eqref{eq:feas}, resp., \eqref{eq:tfeas} induced by the solutions obtained for the $p$ problems used for calculating the ideal point.
-When separating constraints \eqref{eq:feas}, resp., \eqref{eq:tfeas}, we use a tolerance of $\varepsilon=1\text{e-}3$ for checking violation.
+When separating constraints \eqref{eq:feas}, resp., \eqref{eq:tfeas}, we use tolerance $\varepsilon$ for checking violation.
 Once a constraint \eqref{eq:feas}, resp., \eqref{eq:tfeas} is added to the separation LP, we leave it there for the remainder of the algorithm (i.e., for all subsequent separation oracle calls).
-In the separation LPs, we turn on the \texttt{numerical emphasis} parameter of CPLEX, and set the feasiblity and optimality tolerances to $1\text{e-}9$, i.e., the most accurate value possible.
-For checking the result of the separation oracle (i.e., the objective value of the separation LP against zero, resp., one), we also use a tolerance of $\varepsilon=1\text{e-}3$.
-When solving \MKP with (TSep-$y^*$), we set the right-hand-side of \eqref{eq:tfeas} to the sum of the objective coefficients instead of one, as this lead to increased numerical stability.
+In the separation LPs, the \texttt{numerical emphasis} parameter of CPLEX is turned on, and the feasiblity and optimality tolerances are set to $1\text{e-}9$, i.e., the most accurate value possible.
+When checking the result of the separation oracle (i.e., the objective value of the separation LP against zero, resp., one), we also use tolerance $\varepsilon$.